Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 - Sharing a text update on a recent company advancement

-The Seattle Mariners are a great example of how a brand is using Google Posts to promote highlights of their games.
+The New York Yankees is a great example of how a brand uses Google Posts to promote highlights of their games.

 - Sign up